-When space around a table is at a premium, I like to save some room in my place settings by bundling the napkins and flatware into neat little packages on each plate.
+When space around a holiday table is at a premium, I like to save room by bundling the napkins and flatware into neat little packages on each plate.
 Secured with a length of jute twine and embellished with a tiny bouquet of greens, the napkin itself becomes a part of the tabletop décor.
-Here’s how to make your own:
+Here’s how to make your own botanical napkin rings: